guildai/guildai/guild/tests/uat/stage-and-modify-queue.md

     >>> run("guild run say.py --stage -y")
     Refreshing flags...
-    say.py is staged as ...
+    say.py staged as ...
-    To run the operation, use 'guild run --start ...'
+    To start the operation, use 'guild run --start ...'
     <exit 0>

 Write v2 of a script: